jameshfisher/jameshfisher.com/_posts/2019-03-09-specification-and-examples-are-mutually-re-inforcing.md

 ---
-title: "Specification and examples are mutually re-inforcing"
+title: Specification and examples are mutually re-inforcing
 draft: true
 tags: []
 ---